julienGautier77/electronTrajec/README.md

 # electronTrajec
-Plot the trajectory of elctron in magnet with a constant magnetic field or from a non uniform field from a file
+Plot the trajectory of electron in magnet with a constant magnetic field or from a non uniform field from a file

 (0,0) is the center of the magnet